Forgotten login details

 BSOA provides discounted orienteering equipment offers for schools and colleges, a network of regional contacts for advice in starting and developing orienteering within school as well as advice and information on training courses.
 BSOA has increasingly developed links with the national governing body of the sport, British Orienteering, and became an Association of that organisation in 2003.
 It is also represented on the National Council of School Sports and through this the International School Sport Federation.
 The BSOA sends around 40 young athletes to the World Schools Orienteering Championships which are held every two years.

 BSOA membership continues to grow and in 2006 exceeded 500 schools and colleges.
 It is playing a pro-active role in monitoring the progress of the British Schools' Score Championships and in promoting school leagues and other inter-school competitions.
 Orienteering is an important vehicle for delivering the Outdoor Adventurous Activity (OAA) within the English National PE Curriculum as well as providing the opportunity for cross curricular links with Maths, Geography and Citizenship Studies.
 Likewise it offers an exciting multi-dimensional extra curricular activity.

 The BSOA is continually looking at new ideas and developments to make the sport more attractive to schools and their pupils.
 You can see more about British Schools Orienteering Association and the services they offer at their website: BSOA

-Resources for orienteering in schools are availble from The British Schools Orienteering Association (BSOA) and Bishop Sport and Leisure.
+Resources for orienteering in schools are availble from The British Schools Orienteering Association (BSOA), Bishop Sport and Leisure and Youth Sport Direct.
 Please click on the logos below to see the resources they supply.